ajundi/ATE_Cosmere/visa/README.md

 #  Virtual instrument software architecture (VISA)
-This is an unsafe wrapper around the native implementations of Visa from multiple vendors.
+This is a wrapper around the native implementations of Visa from multiple vendors.
 This wrapper allows for dynamic switching between different visa implementaitons during runtime if needed.
-This library is kept as close as possible to native implementation so the user will need to use CTypes such as CString, and[u8;x] arrays, c_char, c_uchar, c_schar, c_void etc. This library can be use as is or if you prefer a safe simplified abstraction then you can use instrument_communication library which will be published before May 1st 2023.
+This library is kept as close as possible to native implementation so the user will need to use CTypes such as CString, and[u8;x] arrays, c_char, c_uchar, c_schar, c_void etc. This library can be used as is or if you prefer a safe simplified abstraction then you can use instrument_communication library which will be published before May 1st 2023.

 # How to use
 To use this library you can load a visa Dynamically linked library .dll or .so etc. There are multiple options to load.